-You can hit the Kumano Kodo trail each day knowing that it is likely to lead to an onsen (hot spring bath) that has soothed countless generations of tired wanderers.
-Bathing in an onsen is a great way to rejuvenate tired muscles after a long day of trekking and leaves you feeling refreshed and clean.
+Japan's onsens (hot spring baths) have soothed countless generations of tired wanderers.
+Bathing in an onsen is a great way to rejuvenate tired muscles after a long day of hiking and leaves you feeling refreshed and clean.
 Bathing is communal though segregated by sex and people undress and bathe before entering the onsen bath.